 What Is Internet Defamation?

 Defamation is a public false statement that harms a person’s reputation.
 There are two types of internet defamation: Libel is written (such as content in a Facebook post).
 Slander refers to spoken defamation.
 In an online setting, this refers to audio files, online videos, and podcasts.
+Defamation on Facebook and slandering on Facebook, or any form of social media, can be costly.
+Unless you hire an experienced attorney, the case can be challenging to win.

 It’s important to note that defamation is a false statement, not an opinion.
 Here are a few examples of what could constitute defamation online: